 2. Get to know your kids’ friends; then you’ll know which ones can’t be trusted around the electric train layout before you spot the Lionel in the swimming pool.
 Or you’ll recognize another child’s “I need to go pee but forget where the potty is” dance when his mom is busy in another room.
 I know most of my kids’ friends pretty well so I’m able to help generate ideas to keep everyone occupied and suggest what toys should probably be put away.
 (Remember what happened last time you “shared” your air soft gun with Bobby?
 Do I need to show you the scar again? )

 3. Always ask about food allergies in advance and remind your guests to bring special snacks if you’re not able to meet their no dairy, no soy, vegan, cage free lifestyle.
 And make sure your kids understand not to share or give a snack to a little one who might be too young to understand what they’re allowed to eat.
-When I host a large group of families, I have one large snack table for everyone to graze from.
+When I host a large playdate with multiple families, I have one large snack table for everyone to graze from.
 It’s up to the moms and kids to monitor their own families.
 When it’s only one or two families, I try to establish one snack or meal time and offer the same thing to everyone and then clean up.
 Except for stuffing puffs in the baby’s mouth to keep him quiet, it’s not open season on my pantry.

 4. Think of who you’re inviting; how clean was their house last time you went over?
 Use that to gauge how much you need to clean.
 (I’m serious about this folks.)
 At minimum I try to wipe down the bathroom (not the tub), have the floor picked up and swept (don’t need my guest’s nine month old eating yesterday’s cereal, or Legos, from under the dining table) and dirty dishes in the sink (but not overflowing) or dishwasher.
 Most moms will understand the state of your home.
 I just want my home to be comfortable, not necessarily neat as a pin.